ibm-cloud-architecture/refarch-eda/docs/kafka/readme.md

 ### Brokers

 * **Kafka** runs as a cluster of one or more **broker** servers that can, in theory, span multiple data centers.
-It is really possible if the latency is very low at the 10ms or better as there are a lot of communication between kafka brokers and kafka and zookeepers.
+It is really possible if the network latency between data centers is very low, at the 10ms or better, as there are a lot of communication between kafka brokers and between kafka and zookeepers.
+So the advice is to avoid cross data centers deployment.
 * The **Kafka** cluster stores streams of records in **topics**.
-Topic is referenced by producer to send data too, and subscribed by consumers to get data.
+Topic is referenced by producer to send data to, and subscribed by consumers to get data.
+Data in topic is persisted to file systems for a retention time period (Defined at the topic level).
+The file system can be network based.

-In the figure above, the **Kafka** brokers are allocated on three servers, with data within the topic are replicated three times.
-In production, it is recommended to use five nodes to authorise planned failure and un-planned failure.
+In the figure above, the **Kafka** brokers are allocated on three servers, with data within the topic are replicated two times.
+In production, it is recommended to use five nodes to authorise planned failure and un-planned failure, and when doing replicas, use a replica factors equals to the number of brokers

 ### Topics

 Topics represent end points to put or get records to.

-* Each record consists of a key, a value, and a timestamp.
+* Each record consists of a key, a value (the data payload as byte array), and a timestamp.
 * Producers publish data records to topic and consumers subscribe to topics.
 When a record is produced without specifying a partition, a partition will be chosen using a hash of the key.
 If the record did not provide a timestamp, the producer will stamp the record with its current time (creation time or log append time).
-Producers hold a pool of buffer to keep records not yet transmitted to the server.
+Producers hold a pool of buffers to keep records not yet transmitted to the server.
 * Kafka store log data in its `log.dir` and topic maps to subdirectories in this log directory.
 * **Kafka** uses topics with a pub/sub combined with queue model: it uses the concept of consumer group to divide the processing over a collection of consumer processes, running in parallel, and messages can be broadcasted to multiple groups.
 * Consumer performs asynchronous pull to the connected broker via the subscription to a topic.